splunk/public-o11y-docs/infrastructure/monitor/aws-infra-monitor.rst

 Next, you can specify filters to limit the data you want to import:

-   * For built-in services for which we sync metadata, you can filter the data based on AWS tags, metric names, or both.
+   * For :ref:`built-in services <aws-integrations>` for which we sync metadata, you can filter the data based on AWS tags, metric names, or both.
 Filters don't affect tag syncing.

    * For services without metadata (including custom namespaces), you can only filter by metric names.